Italy’s top 10 exports accounted for 57.5% of the overall value of its global shipments.

 Please note that the results listed above are at the 2-digit Harmonized Tariff System code level.

-See also Italy’s Top Import Partners, Highest Value Italian Export Products, Italy’s Top 10 Major Export Companies and Capital Facts for Rome, Italy
+See also Italy’s Top Trading Partners, Highest Value Italian Export Products, Italy’s Top 10 Major Export Companies and Italy’s Top 10 Imports

 Zepol’s company summary highlights by country.
 Accessed on March 28, 2016